lizhiweigd/wishlist/README.md

 # wishlist
 A retailer-independent online wishlist.
 Implemented in Python, using Django.

 The purpose is to replace things like the Amazon.com wishlist with something more versatile.
+It's still very much under development, and probably shouldn't be deployed yet.

 ## Included libraries